nordconsnet19/nordconsnet19.github.io/README.md

 ## Program

+The presentation abstracts are below on this page.

 | Time          | Presenter         | Title                                                     | Slides |
 | ------------- | ----------------- | -----                                                     | ------ |
 | 09:30 - 10:00 |                   | Morning Coffee                                            |